MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementMobileAppTroubleshootingEvent.md

 # Update-MgDeviceManagementMobileAppTroubleshootingEvent

 ## SYNOPSIS
-Update the navigation property mobileAppTroubleshootingEvents in deviceManagement
+The collection property of MobileAppTroubleshootingEvent.

 ## SYNTAX